Two Excerpts from

 (Excerpt #2)

 Your foundation fabric will help keep your fabric pieces in place temporarily even without straight pins and even if you’re working on at a slight angle.
-However, pinning fabric pieces in place is a good habit, so that an errant sleeve or unexpected sneeze doesn’t send pieces flying.
-Hold all the loose fabric pieces in place by pinning into your foam core or styrofoam insulation pinning board.
-If you reach the stage where it’s difficult to proceed without disturbing the pins you have in place (or you run out of pins!), it’s time to glue.
+However, pinning the fabric in place is a good habit, so that an errant sleeve or unexpected sneeze doesn’t send pieces flying.
+Hold them all in place by pinning into your foam core or styrofoam insulation pinning board.

 Gluing